mattebit/mirai/info.md

 ## The actual settings of the bots are

-cnc domain name= cnc.lab.com
+cnc domain name= cnc.mirai-lab scanner cnc.mirai-lab
-scanner.lab.com
-dns 8.8.8.8
+dns 127.0.0.11

 # Docker